 >> Download the print-friendly “How Often Should You Service Your Car” Guide here

 There are also the ‘big-ticket’ service items.
-They’re the major services that hit you around the 80,000 – 120,000km mark (or four to six years).
-The table below gives you a guide of what to replace and when.
+They’re the major car services that hit you around the 80,000 – 120,000km mark (or four to six years).
+The table below gives you a guide of what parts to replace and when.

-PART |
+CAR PART |

 WHEN TO REPLACE IT (WHICHEVER COMES FIRST) |